BM 700x180x75 [8xM10]

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Wide application in modern technologies – find application in hard drives, electric drive mechanisms, medical devices or very advanced devices.
+- Wide application in advanced technologically fields – find application in computer drives, electric motors, medical devices or other advanced devices.

 Disadvantages of neodymium magnets: